Francisco-Thiago/Learning-Diary/Other/How could I make programming fun.md

 I had another travel and stopped to code again.
 I took time to think about it all.
 "What am I doing wrong?".
 It's easy do the things I doing but at the same time boring.
 I want to learn something more useful.
 Thinking in it I decided use pomodoro and see a course to learn interesting topics.
 My first goul will be learn more about java 08 and 11 in 15 days.
 I miss something more defined in my studies, this makes me procrastinate.

+## Day 09: basic concepts (2/15)

+I studied about Lambda and interfaces.